Norrington Table: Overview

 The rankings of each college in the Norrington Table may be calculated by awarding 5 points for a student who receives a First Class degree, 3 points for a 2:1, 2 points for a 2:2 and 1 point for a Third Class degree; the total is then divided by the maximum possible score (i.e. the number of finalists in that college multiplied by 5), and the result for each college is expressed as a percentage, rounded to 1 or 2 decimal places.

 Initially the University declined to endorse an official table, leading to inaccuracies (see Criticisms below), until Oxford finally published its own rankings using examination results from all final year undergraduates in 2005.

 In November 2024, the Conference of Colleges expressed disapproval of the system, stating that the Norrington Table did not "encapsulate the added value given by college teaching" and that "it [did not] relate to differences at the level of specific degree courses”, evidence of the system being unfit for purpose.
 Discussions as to a replacement system are ongoing.

 However, the Norrington Table can be constructed by anyone wishing to look at the continuity of results.
 If the data is not published by the University, the examination results by college can be obtained by submitting a freedom of information (FOI) request.
 Data for 2023 and 2024, for example, is available at the WhatDoTheyKnow website that records FOI requests.

 History

 Contrary to popular belief, the Norrington Table was not created in 1962 by Sir Arthur Norrington, who was then president of Trinity College.
 Norrington did not invent the idea of producing a table of the results of Oxford colleges.
-Rather, he suggested a refinement to the weightings given to results in a existing table.
+Rather, he suggested a refinement to the weightings given to results in an existing table.
 Norrington's scoring system was suggested in 1963 and abandoned after 1985, owing to changes in the Oxford examination system.

 On 5 September 1963, Norrington had a letter published in The Times, in which he objected to the table that their correspondent had published two days earlier (3 September 1963, p.
 12).
 The Times had previously published a table of Oxford colleges' results in 1962 (29 August 1962, p.
 5).